My 2C-3A Curly Girl Tips and Tricks

 There.
 You’ve got your answer.

-To avoid the glop, first “activate” the product between your palms before you put it in your hair.
+To avoid the glop, first “activate” the product between your palms before applying it to your hair.
 Then work the product evenly through your locks.

 5. “Activate” Products Before Applying

 Most hair products work better when you “activate” them in your hands before applying them to your hair, especially shampoos and leave-in products.
-To activate your products, take the amount you want to use and rub it between your palms for 5-10 seconds to warm it up.
+To activate your products, rub the amount you want to use between your palms for 5-10 seconds.

 For shampoo, this helps the product bubble up and makes it easier to spread over your scalp.